understanding-ml/COLA/docs/quickstart.rst

         features_to_vary=['Income', 'LoanAmount', 'Duration']
     )

-Using DisCount Instead of DiCE
+CE generator: Using DisCount Instead of DiCE
 -------------------------------

 .. code-block:: python